 Here at IMPACT, we provide a lot of free resources for business owners, sales leaders and marketers to educate themselves on how to grow their business.
 And we honestly believe you can succeed in doing so on your own.

 So why would someone choose to hire us?
 Aren’t we giving away the “secret sauce”?

 To answer this question, I felt it was important to interview two people from our services team that have critical perspectives.

-Both Eric Dunn, a digital sales and marketing coach, and Brian Casey, a content trainer, have worked with clients to grow their businesses.
+Both "Eric", a They Ask, You Answer coach, and Brian Casey, a content trainer, have worked with clients to grow their businesses.

 Should you hire IMPACT?

 Justine: So, let’s cut to the chase… Why should someone hire IMPACT?